it-at-m/helm-charts/charts/refarch/README.md

 #### Storage

 By default, no volumes are defined and no mounts are mounted connected to the containers.
-This can be useful to mount important files like certificates.
+This can be useful to attach files like certificates.
 Example:
 ```yaml
   volumes: